 The point that Genesis is making is that the people are not honoring God.
 They are not enacting the creation mandate under his governance.
 They are refusing to even spread out and multiply and fill the earth.
-They are choosing, instead, to stay in one place, where they will reestablish contact with the sons of God—who in Babylonian mythology were responsible for imparting knowledge of culture and technology.
-They are actively rejecting God’s rule, and seeking instead other divine beings.
-And as such, they are refusing to rule on behalf of God—they are refusing to act as his representatives on earth, as God had commanded Adam.
+They are choosing, instead, to stay in one place, where they will reestablish contact with the sons of God.
+Interestingly, Babylonian mythology puts a positive spin on this event, representing the sons of God, the Apkallu, as the ones who founded Babylon and imparted knowledge of culture and technology.
+Second Temple Jewish writings put rather a different gloss on it: the Apkallu were the ones who taught mankind things like idolatry and witchcraft.
+It is because of them that, at Babel, humanity actively rejects God’s rule, and seeks instead other divine beings.

 The disinheritance of mankind

-Up until this point, the world was one kingdom: the kingdom of Adam.
-But at Babel, God separates it into two kingdoms: his kingdom, and the kingdom of Satan.
-Both kingdoms exist alongside each other, and they both exist within Adam’s kingdom.
-Adam’s kingdom is subdivided, as it were, into two: the kingdom of Satan, and the kingdom of God.
+Up until this point, the world was one kingdom: the kingdom of God.
+Yahweh was its king; mankind was his viceroy and his people; the earth was their territory.
+But at Babel, God separates this kingdom into two: his kingdom, and the kingdom of Satan.
+Both kingdoms exist alongside each other; Adam’s kingdom is subdivided, as it were, into two: Israel, and the world.

-This might surprise you, because Genesis 11 does not say anything like this.
-Quite right—but Deuteronomy does:
+This might surprise you, because surely Genesis 11 does not say anything like this.
+Quite right, it does not—but Deuteronomy does:

 When the Most High gave to the nations their inheritance, when he divided mankind, he fixed the borders of the peoples according to the number of the sons of God.
 But the Lord‘s portion is his people, Jacob his allotted heritage.
 Deuteronomy 32:8–9, ESV

 This event, this divvying of Adam’s kingdom, is why Genesis 11 leads straight into the call of Abraham.
 It is the story of God creating his own kingdom in competition with Satan’s.
-By the same token, Deuteronomy 32:8-9 is an explanation of Israel’s existence—and what it is up against.
-Deuteronomy, and the rest of Scripture, presupposes this view of the world—which is why, for instance, Deuteronomy 4:19-20 explicitly says that God has allotted the peoples of the earth to the host of heaven, but Israel is his:
+By the same token, Deuteronomy 32:8–9 is an explanation of Israel’s existence—and what it is up against.
+Deuteronomy, and the rest of Scripture, presupposes this view of the world.

 This also explains other parts of the Bible which are typically glossed over—or argued over.
 Once we have this overarching structure in place, many otherwise confounding details of Scripture become clear.
 A couple of examples: